-The following sections describe the design principles of the Validated System for Exchange Server 2016, and explain how the infrastructure sub-systems are architected.
-To demonstrate these principles, the Dell Solutions Engineering Group has designed two validated email solutions for reference purposes.
+The following sections describe the design principles of the Ready Bundle for Exchange Server 2016, and explain how the infrastructure sub-systems are architected.
+To demonstrate these principles, the Dell EMC Global Solutions Engineering Group has designed two Ready Bundle solutions for reference purposes.

-• Medium sized organization of 5,000 employees
+Medium sized organization of 5,000 employees

-This organization has 5,000 employees in different regions with most of the workforce based out of two main facilities- some are in branch offices and many are remote workers.
+This organization has 5,000 employees in different regions with most of the workforce based out of two main facilities-some are in branch offices and many are remote workers.
 The design enables each employee to have a mailbox of 20GB.
 This site resilient solution spread across two data centers (Site A and Site B) makes use of active-active user distribution model.